Read | Listen| Write

 Without humanity, dignity stolen

-Bootless heaps stacked in shallow wild pig rummaged graves
+Bootless heaps stacked in lonely mass graves

 Eyes wide open, left to witness their own demise